velovint/trials-score/docs/index.md

 I'm personally using Samsung Galaxy Tab A7 Lite that I got used for $40 and it works just fine.
 There is also Lenovo Tab M9 that is much newer and is available for $113 new.
 Or you can get Galaxy Tab Active3 that is weather resistant and costs $500 new.
-Just look for Android 8+ device with 8"-9" screen from a major brand so that it's supported for several years.
+Just look for Android version 8 or newer device with 8"-9" screen from a major brand so that it's supported for several years.
-In our experience this works best.
+In our experience this works best, but your milage may vary.

-Try simulating score entry before the event.
+Before using it at the real event try simulating score entry.
 Event pressure doesn't help when you try to figure out why something doesn't work.
 Consider using the app as a cross-check for your first event.
 Or, use it only for some of the classes you have at the event.